akvorado/akvorado/console/data/docs/02-configuration.md

 # Configuration

-Each *Akvorado* service is configured through a YAML file.
-You can get the default configuration with `./akvorado SERVICE --dump --check`.
+The orchestrator service is configured through a YAML file and includes the configuration of the other services.
+Other servcies are expected to query the orchestrator through HTTP on start to retrieve their configuration.

+The default configuration can be obtained with `./akvorado orchestrator --dump --check /dev/null`.
+Note that some sections are generated from the configuration of another section.
+Notably, all Kafka configuration comes from upper-level `kafka` key.
 Durations can be written in seconds or using strings like `10h20m`.

 It is also possible to override configuration settings using environment variables.
 You need to remove any `-` from key names and use `_` to handle nesting.
-Then, put `AKVORADO_SERVICE_` as a prefix where `SERVICE` should be replaced by the service name (`inlet`, `configure` or `console`).
-For example, let's consider the following configuration file for the *inlet* service:
+Then, put `AKVORADO_ORCHESTRATOR_` as a prefix.
+For example, let's consider the following configuration file:

 ```yaml
 http: